 The distinction of sample stream (i.e. mathematical time series) versus data stream (i.e. formatted data bytes that are ultimately written to disk) is made above.
 In this standard, the term stream shall always imply the former.
 The term data stream shall be used specifically to refer to the latter.

-In the example shown, each sample stream represents data collected from a different antenna whose signal passes through a different RF front-end channel.
+In the example shown, each sample stream represents the data collected from a different antenna whose signal passes through a different RF front-end channel.
 This is for illustration purposes only.
 The standard does not assume any dependence between streams (including common sample rates or quantization).

 Multi Stream, Single File (with Additional Data)

-.d illustrates a data stream containing GNSS samples as well as data from an additional sensor.
+Figure 1.e illustrates a data stream containing GNSS samples as well as data from an additional sensor.
 For the purpose of this standard, any data that cannot be represented as GNSS sample streams are considered unknown data.
 The standard defines parameters necessary to skip over unknown data bytes when decoding the data stream.

-The remaining topologies address how a data stream may be written to disk.
+The remaining topologies (Figure 1.f - Figure 1.h) address how a data stream may be written to disk.

 Temporal Splitting of Files

 The data rates of GNSS SDR streams are typically high (on the order of one to several hundred MB/sec).
 Hence, long-duration data collections can generate very large files that become cumbersome to manage.
-For this reason, the data may be written to smaller sets of filesillustrated where the data stream continues from the end of one file to the beginning of another (possibly with some overlap to ensure data integrity).
+For this reason, the data may be written to smaller sets of files (illustrated in Figure 1.f) where the data stream continues from the end of one file to the beginning of another (possibly with some overlap to ensure data integrity).
 This is defined as temporal file splitting in this standard.
 The standard includes parameters that specify the order of temporally split files.

-NOTE:

-A metadata file typically exists for each data file.
-Optionally, all information for a multi-file set may be contained within one metadata file.
-For the former case, the first metadata file of a set must contain or make reference to the complete set of metadata parameters and subsequent files may contain only those that change from file to file.

 Spatial Splitting of Files

-A collection system or setup may write individual data streams or the frequency bands to multiple filesillustrated.
+A collection system or setup may write individual data streams or the frequency bands to multiple files (illustrated in Figure 1.g).
 These files may be written within the same host system (such as a personal computer (PC)) or multiple systems.
 This is defined as spatial file splitting in this standard.

 NOTE:

-This standard associates two or more spatially split files in a specification defined as FileSet.
+This standard associates two or more spatially split files in a specification defined as fileSet.

 Spatial-Temporal Splitting of Files

-.g illustrates the combination of spatial and temporal splitting.
-In this case, the FileSet parameter refers to the first of each temporally split file.
+Figure 1.h illustrates the combination of spatial and temporal splitting.
+In this case, the fileSet parameter refers to the first of each temporally split file.

 Metadata File Naming and Association Mechanisms